Tcarlos/Linux-Knowledge-Base/NOTES.md

+**update #2 Jan 7th**

+And yet another big update!
+Succesful data replication test on 3node DRBD device, and documented!
+See chapter 4.3 for details.

 **update Jan 7th**

 Another big progress.
 Succesfully set up a 3-node DRBD device!
-You can find the full detail in the updated documentation of testcase3.
+You can find the full detail in the updated documentation of testcase3 (chapter 3.6)

 Next: